|

 The Republic - Is it possible to create a governmental structure that will not degrade over time?
 The best life and society emerge when personal virtue, social order, and wisdom are rightly aligned, creating balance within and between people.

-Sophist - The sophist manipulates appearances and definitions, in a battle to define reality.
-Sophistry may dazzle and persuade, but real knowledge is rooted in understanding, not clever tricks or empty show.
+Sophist - The sophist manipulates definitions and appearances in a battle to define reality.
+Sophistry may dazzle, but real knowledge is rooted in understanding, not clever tricks.

 Statesman - Ruling requires knowledge of law, measure, and proportion.
-Effective leadership blends practical skill with wisdom, balancing laws, social needs, and the proper use of power.
+Effective leadership blends practical skill, balancing laws, social needs, and proper use of power.

 Symposium - Love leads the soul upward, in progressive steps, from physical desire to contemplation of the divine.
 True love inspires the soul to move beyond mere attraction, guiding it through higher levels of beauty, intellect, and spiritual insight.